javadebadi/python-course/README.md

-# python-course
+# Python
-Python course materials and codes
+This repo containts codes and other materials for our Python course at [Scischool](https://scischool.ir/).